kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking.md

 The list of IP ranges is processed by each ip-auth container and stored in its memory and regularly refreshed using geoblocking service.
 If geoblocking service doesn't work then the ip-auth containers may work as before, the list is not refreshed.

 However, the problem is when the ip-auth container needs to be restarted when geoblocking service is not available, so it can't download the list of IP ranges.
 This may be the case during an upgrade of ip-auth or in the event of runtime problems (for example ouf of memory).
+It is not acceptable to allow the traffic in such case.
+This means that the list of IP ranges should be stored somehow to be able to survive the pod restarts.
+This requirement is refered to as 'fallback'.

-It is not acceptable to allow the traffic as a fallback in such case.
+Another aspect is the reduction of the number of connections done to the SAP internal service.
+Multiple ip-auth pods independently asking SAP internal service for policy updates would generate unnecessary load and it should be avoided if possible.
+This requirement is refered to as 'cache'.

 The following options have been considered: